SarkisovTeam/group-website/content/post/21-03-2023-Can_we_screen_MOFs/index.md

 <!--more-->

-To avoid the most severe impacts of climate change, we need to deploy carbon capture and sequestration (CCS) technologies on a scale that matches human industrial activity's emissions.
-However, the differences in scale, composition, and technical requirements between various emission sectors require technologies that can be optimised for various applications.
-Cyclical adsorption processes offer a significant advantage because they can be tailored for specific CO<sub>2</sub> capture sources by optimising the adsorption cycle and adsorbent properties.
+To reach "net zero", humanity <i>must act now</i> to reduce the levels of CO<sub>2</sub> in the atmosphere.
+Carbon capture and sequestration (CCS) technologies are needed to achieve this, but the challenge lies in the additional energy and financial costs associated with the process. <i>Adsorption</i> separations are energy-efficient alternatives to traditional <i>absorption</i> using amine-based solutions, but their efficiencies rely on the characteristics of the material used as an adsorbent.
+Recently, several families of porous materials such as ZIFs, COFs, and MOFs, have been discovered, and research efforts have been focused on identifying new materials with superior characteristics for adsorption-based CCS applications.

-The questions is, <i>can we find the best adsorbent for carbon capture?</i> Amongst the existing pool of porous materials, this endeavour is akin to finding a needle in a haystack.
+The questions is, <i>for a given CO<i>2</i> emission sector, can we find the best adsorbent?</i> Amongst the existing pool of porous materials, this endeavour is akin to finding a needle in a haystack.
 Yet, the demand for CCS has prompted many research groups to pose, and attempt to answer, this exact question.
-Quite often the focus of these studies is the subclass of porous materials known as metal organic frameworks (MOFs).
-These materials are constructed from organic linkers and inorganic metal node complexes in a lego-like fashion (see figure below).
+Quite often the focus of these studies is the subclass of porous materials known as MOFs, a.k.a., metal organic frameworks.
+These materials are constructed from organic linkers and inorganic metal node complexes in a lego-like fashion (Fig.1).

 <figure>
   <img src="MOF_example.png" alt="Hypothetical MOFs from real MOF building blocks" style="width:100%">